thunlp/LLaVA-UHD/README.md

 slice tokens for LLMs.
 Comprehensive experiments show that LLaVA-UHD out- performs established LMMs trained with 2-3 orders of magnitude more data on 8 benchmarks.
+-  Better and robust performance in limited training datasets

 ## Release
 -[2024/07/29] 🔥LLaVA-UHD achieves performance improvement on 8 common benchmarks beyong LLaVA-1.5.